arzafiruddin/DDandD/README.md

 ## Features
 - Unlimited unique randomly-generated maps filled with enemies to kill, chests to discover, and skills to collect
 - Fog-filled maps which clear out as you explore
-- Customizable enemy and weapon varieties
+- Player customizable enemy and weapon varieties
+- Scaling enemy diffiulty and weapon strength as player progresses
 - Top of the line ASCII-based console graphics, utilizing a whole 5 different shades of gray
 - 3 uniques environments: